-Long-term changes to your business
+Workplace post-lockdown – long-term changes to your business

 There may be businesses that simply decide bigger changes need to be made.
 If you’re a retailer then you may have to offer some services online for a while longer, for example.
 Be flexible and remember that you’re not operating in the same world as you were before.

-Changes to the current lockdown and a return to work are likely to be slow.
-But, having discussions with staff early and communicating the plan is vital.
+Having discussions with staff early and communicating the plan is vital.
 It may take time to make any changes to your workplace post-lockdown, so the earlier you start planning the better.

-Remember, if staff members, or those they live with, fall ill with symptoms of Coronavirus, they will still need to adhere to the isolation recommendations and stay away.
+Of course if staff members, or those they live with, fall ill with symptoms of Coronavirus, they will still need to adhere to the isolation recommendations and stay away.

 Find advice for SMEs and the self-employed on furloughing, government loans, employment law and more.
 Your accountant can help you to manage your finances through this tricky time and advise on business rate cuts, for example.